keithalewis/math/vs.md

 _Hint_: These follow directly from the pointwise definitions and properties of real numbers.

-The exercises are the axioms for an _abstract vector space_ with scalar multiplication
+The exercises are the customary axioms for an _abstract vector space_ with scalar multiplication
 $\RR\times V\to V$ where $(a,x)\mapsto ax$ and binary addition $V\times V\to V$
 where $(x,y)\mapsto x + y$.

 We omit the non-trivial result these axioms imply there exists a set $I$ where $V$ can be identified with $\RR^I$.
 The cardinality of $I$ is the _dimension_ of $\RR^I$.

+A vector space over the real numbers $\RR$ is a set having a scalar multiplication and a commutative vector addition satisfying a distributive law.

 Proofs involving only the abstract axioms are considered more elegant.